SUSE/skuba/ci/infra/aws/README.md

 [here](https://github.com/kubernetes/cloud-provider-aws#iam-policy), one
 for the master nodes and one for the worker nodes.

+By default these terraform files **do not** create these policies.
+This is not done because some corporate users are entitled to create AWS resources, but due to security reasons, they do not have the privileges to create new IAM policies.

+If you do not have the privileges to create IAM policies you have to request to your organization the creation of such policies.
 Once this is done you have to specify their name inside of the following terraform variables: